MonashMath/SCI1022/Unix-CLI.md

 ------
-> *__Exercise 4:__* Use the up arrow in order to print the messages “cold”, “cord”, “word”,  “ward”, "hard" without retyping `echo` each time.
+> *__Exercise 3:__* Use the up arrow in order to print the messages “cold”, “cord”, “word”,  “ward”, "hard" without retyping `echo` each time.

 ### 1.1.5.
 Clearing screen
 <a id="markdown-clearing-screen" name="clearing-screen"></a>

 The `clear` command can be used in order to clean up the output down to the bottom of the window by clearing the terminal screen.
 This can be useful, e.g., if you have been experimenting with a command, with a number of error messages in the path towards understanding it, and you then want to give it a clean new try.
 A key combination with the same result as `clear` is `Ctrl+L`.

-On the other hand, when we are done with a terminal window and you feel ready to end the current session, you can use the `exit` command or the `Ctrl+D` key combination.
+On the other hand, when you want to end the current session, you can use the `exit` command or the `Ctrl+D` key combination.

 ------
-> *__Exercise 6:__* Open a new terminal, write some commands in it, then clear the screen, and exit from the terminal.
+> *__Exercise 4:__* Open a new terminal, write some commands in it, then clear the screen, and exit from the terminal.
 ------

 ### 1.1.6.
 The Unix file system